remyers/txtenna-python/README.md

     [2019-04-16 13:41:41]: Got    6098 bytes        Saving as plaintext
     Saved in downloads/20190416134141.

-In a different window, follow the instructions to setup the TxTenna-Python environment (described above) and run 'txtenna.py' with the '--message_dir' argument set to the directory where 'api_data_reader.py' will save file data (eg. ../blockstream/satellite/api/examples/downloads/).
+In a different window, follow the instructions to setup the TxTenna-Python environment (described above) and run 'txtenna.py' with the '--send_dir' argument set to the directory where 'api_data_reader.py' will save file data (eg. ../blockstream/satellite/api/examples/downloads/).

-    (txtenna) $ python txtenna.py --message_dir ../blockstream/satellite/api/examples/downloads <Your SDK Token String> 2
+    (txtenna) $ python txtenna.py --send_dir ../blockstream/satellite/api/examples/downloads <Your SDK Token String> 2
     region=2
     Device physically connected, configure to continue
     set gid= 199376656922447